sketchplugins/plugin-directory/README.md

 - [Efficiency](https://github.com/x-raizor/efficiency), by Andrew Shapiro: Set of plugins for efficient work: change text linespacing and leading via keyboard, random sizing and random positioning of selected items, keep only text layers in selection.
 - [Emojiipsum generator for Sketch](https://github.com/Kuchengnom/emojipsum-Sketch-Plugin), by Sebastian Haase: Generate a user defined amount of random Emoji into the selected text layer.
 - [English and Persian Lorem Ipsum](https://github.com/rezaaa/english-and-persian-lorem-ipsum), by Mohammad Reza Mahmoudi: This is a plugin for quickly creating english & persian(farsi) Lorem Ipsum text in Sketch.
-- [Evenly Distributed Guides](https://github.com/herrhelms/even-guides-sketch), by Herr Helms: Add evenly distributed guides to artboards.
+- [Evenly Distributed Guides](https://github.com/herrhelms/even-guides-sketch), by herrhelms: Add evenly distributed guides to artboards.
 - [Export Android VectorDrawable](https://github.com/jacobmoncur/sketchvectordrawable), by Jacob Moncur: Sketch plugin that exports Android VectorDrawables
 - [Export Assets](https://github.com/geertwille/sketch-export-assets), by Geert Wille: A Sketch plugin that allows to quickly export assets for Android, iOS, Windows Phone and the Web.
 - [Export for Origami](https://github.com/tarngerine/sketch-origami-export), by Julius Tarng: Official export plugin for Facebook's Origami for Quartz Composer.